stefan-hoeck/idris2-sop/src/Doc/Barbies.md

 Great!
 We can specify, at the type level, exactly the amount of information provided with each `User3` value.
 However, the implementation of `updateUser3` is rather boiler-platy.
-Even more so, if we further start to explore the possibilites these higher-kinded data types offer.
+Even more so, if we further start to explore the possibilities these higher-kinded data types offer.

 ## Enter NP